Skip to the content.

 10:35 AM – 11:20 AM Keynote Talk: Mohammad Al Hasan from Indiana University

-Md Ahsanul Kabir, Kareem Abdelfatah, Mohammed Korayem, Mohammad Hasan
+Md Ahsanul Kabir (CareerBuilder), Kareem Abdelfatah (CareerBuilder), Mohammed Korayem (CareerBuilder), Mohammad Hasan (Indiana University)

 12:05 PM – 12:10 PM Closing Remarks from Chairs